charleshamesse/bunker-dvi-dataset/index.md

 - Time-of-flight camera
 - Multiple Inertial Measurement Units (IMUs)

-With this selection of sensors, our dataset allows the comparison of various depth sensing modalities for the task of 3D reconstruction in a challenging, large-scale environment.
+With this selection of sensors, our dataset allows the comparison of various depth sensing modalities !173for the task of 3D reconstruction in a challenging, large-scale environment.
 This environment aims to resemble a typical search-and-rescue operation site and is captured in a large, 1600m<sup>2</sup> area made of small corridors, rooms of all sizes and shapes and various objects.

-To provide